AyaA1i/movie-app/README.md

 Movie Details: Upon hovering a movie, users can access detailed information about the film, including its description, release date and duration.

-Favorites and Watchlist: The app allows users to create a personalized collection of favourite movies by adding them to their favorites list or Watchlist.
+Favourites and Watchlist: The app allows users to create a personalized collection of favourite movies by adding them to their favourites list or Watchlist.

 Integration with The Open Movie Database (OMDb): The app utilizes the OMDb API to fetch movie data, including details, ratings, reviews and posters.